xuan-liang/ggmatplot/Paper/paper.md

 ![Line plot of the food, service, and ambience ratings versus overall rating, for five restaurants.](paper_files/figure-latex/matplot2-1.pdf)

-In contrast to the above, using `ggplot2` alone, the data must be wrangled to a long form first before plotting, as exemplified in the code below, in order to obtain the same result as Figure 1.
-This adds a small, but noticeable, friction to the workflow for the practitioner that is looking to promptly explore their data.
+In contrast to the above, using `ggplot2` alone to obtain the same result as Figure 1 requires the data be wrangled to a long form first before plotting.
+This is exemplified in the code below, from which we identify a small, but noticeable, friction to the workflow for the practitioner that is looking to promptly explore their data.

 ```r